Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

     end
     ```

-Each widget in the grid has a x- and y-position, along with a widget and height, both measured in **number of cells** .
+Each widget in the grid has an x- and y-position, along with a widget and height, both measured in **number of cells** .

 For example, in the image above, the widget labeled `05` has the x-position of 2, y-position of 2, a width of 1 cell and a height of 1 cell.